GAM-team/GAM/wiki/GamUpdates.md

 ### 7.28.07

-Fixed bug in 'gam report users ... aggregatebydate|aggregatebyuser` where `accounts:used_quota_in_percentage` was incorrectly displayed.
+Fixed bug in `gam report users ... aggregatebydate|aggregatebyuser` where `accounts:used_quota_in_percentage` was incorrectly displayed.

 ### 7.28.06